Parker Hannifin quarterly profit, sales top forecasts

-NEW YORK (Reuters) - Parker Hannifin Corp (PH.N), a maker of control systems for manufacturing and transport, reported higher-than-expected quarterly earnings on Tuesday, raised its 2012 forecast and said North American demand was driving results.
+NEW YORK, April 24 (Reuters) - Parker Hannifin Corp, a maker of control systems for manufacturing and transport, reported higher-than-expected quarterly earnings on Tuesday, raised its 2012 forecast and said North American demand was driving results.

 Net earnings rose to $312.1 million, or $2.01 per share, in the fiscal third quarter that ended March 31, from $279.6 million, or $1.68 per share, a year ago.